camaraproject/SimSwap/README.md

 # SimSwap

-Repository to describe, develop, document and test the SimSwap API family
+Repository to describe, develop, document and test the SimSwap APIs

 ## Scope

 * Service APIs for “SimSwap” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API Consumer with the ability to:
   * obtain information on any recent SIM pairing change related to the User’s mobile account.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: October 2022
-* Location: virtually

 ## Status and released versions